 With Christopher Ricks and Seamus Perry, I am co-editor of the journal Essays in Criticism: A Quarterly Journal of Literary Criticism (OUP).

-- Undergraduate: Introduction to Literary Studies; seventeenth- to nineteenth-century period papers; various special authors and special topics.
+- Undergraduate: Seventeenth- to nineteenth-century period papers; various special authors and special topics.